Criminal Liabilities of Board Members

 Occupational Health and Safety Violations

-Board members may face criminal charges for failing to ensure compliance with occupational health and safety regulations, resulting in workplace accidents, injuries, or fatalities.
-Negligence in providing a safe working environment can lead to criminal liability.
+BOD members may face criminal charges for failing to ensure compliance with occupational health and safety regulations, resulting in workplace accidents, injuries, or fatalities.
+Negligence in providing a safe working environment can lead to liability.

 Penalties

-If found guilty of criminal offenses, board members can face various penalties, including imprisonment, fines, confiscation of assets, and disqualification from holding positions in corporate management or serving on boards of directors.
+If found guilty of criminal offenses, BOD members can face various penalties, including imprisonment, fines, confiscation of assets, and disqualification from holding positions in corporate management or serving on boards of directors.

-Directors should know and consider the criminal liabilites of board members while taking decisions.
-It’s essential for board members in Turkey to be aware of their legal obligations and to act with integrity, honesty, and compliance with applicable laws and regulations.
-Seeking legal advice and implementing robust corporate governance practices can help mitigate the risk of criminal liability and ensure ethical conduct in corporate affairs.
+Directors should know and consider the liabily issue while taking decisions.
+It’s essential for BOD members in Turkey to be aware of their legal obligations and to act with integrity, honesty, and compliance with applicable laws and regulations.
+Seeking legal advice and implementing robust corporate governance practices can help mitigate the risk of liability and ensure ethical conduct in corporate affairs.

 Scroll to Top